kyma-project/telemetry-manager/docs/contributor/arch/011-kymastatsmetrics.md

         value: http://example.com:4317
 ```

-Enabling the Kyma input will enable a custom metrics receiver, called `kymastats`, in the telemetry-metric-gateway that produces metrics for the module state and status conditions.
+Enabling the Kyma input will enable a custom metrics receiver, called `kymastats`, in the Telemetry metric gateway that produces metrics for the module state and status conditions.
 The receiver configuration will follow the shown example.

 ```yaml